ccb-hms/edw_acs/README.md

     ```

     **Note**:You *MUST* use the same `-v` location for `/HostData` as in step 4.

-    The -p option allows for ssh listening on port 22 in the container, and forwarded to 2200 on the host.
-Meaning whenever something occurs on port 22 in the container, is mimicked on port 2200 on the host.

-    The -e option allows for the establishment of username and password variables.

  6. Run the process inside the container over SSH with your desired arguments, entering 'yes' and your password ('test' if using the example above) when prompted:
     ```sh
     ssh test@localhost -p 2200 -Y -o GlobalKnownHostsFile=/dev/null -o UserKnownHostsFile=/dev/null \ python3 -u < edw_acs.py - "-y/--year [year] -k/--apikey [apikey] -u/--uid [uid] -p/--pwd [pwd] -i/--ipaddress [ipaddress] -a/--alone [alone] -s/--start [start] -z/--zcta [zcta] -st/--state [state] -c/--county [county]"